Sriram-Ravula/MRI_Sampling_Diffusion/README.md

-# MRI_Sampling_Diffusion
+# Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models
 Code for "Optimizing Sampling Patterns for Compressed Sensing MRI with Diffusion Generative Models".
-Our pre-print can be found at https://arxiv.org/abs/2306.03284
+Our pre-print can be found at https://arxiv.org/abs/2306.03284.

 ## Setup
 First, set up a Conda environment using ```conda env create -f conda_env.yml```.